 - Maintain or administer the Services, perform business analyses, or for other internal purposes to improve the quality of our business, the Services, and other products and services we offer;

 - Publish stories, comments, and other information posted in our interactive online features;

 - To show you relevant ads both on our Services and elsewhere, and measure the effectiveness and reach of ads; and

 - As otherwise described to you at the point of collection or pursuant to your consent.

 We want you to understand when and with whom we may share the information we collect.
 We may share information that we collect through the Services with third parties as follows:

 - Corporate Parents, Affiliates, and Subsidiaries.
 We may share your information with our corporate parents, subsidiaries, and other affiliated entities for a variety of purposes, including business, operational, and marketing purposes.

 - Service Providers.
-We may share your information with service providers that perform certain functions or services on our behalf, such as to host the Services, manage databases, host a store or other e-commerce platform, perform analyses, or send communications for us.
+We may share your information with our agents and service providers that perform certain functions or services on our behalf, such as to host the Services, manage databases, host a store or other e-commerce platform, perform analyses, or send communications for us.